desko27/react-call/README.md

 ```

 > [!NOTE]
-> A confirmation dialog is used as an example, but you can go with any component you can think of and create as many as you wish.
-They all will come paired with their own call method.
+> A confirmation dialog is used as an example, but any component can become callable.
+Plus you can create as many as you wish.

 # Setup

-## 🎁 1.
-Wrap your component
+## 1. 🎁 Wrap your component

 ```tsx
 import { createCallable } from 'react-call'